Rand-ludtke/rand-dnd/content/towns and cities/GoldFall/The Adventurers' District/The House of Whispers.md

 ## NPCs

-1. **Oberon "Whisper" Nightshade** (Half-Elf, Male)

-    - **Personality:** Mysterious, eloquent, and shrewd.
-Oberon is the owner of The House of Whispers, a man of few words who values discretion above all else.
-    - **Appearance:** Tall with long, dark hair and a hooded cloak that obscures much of his face.
-His silver-gray eyes always seem to be watching and calculating.
-    - **Role:** The owner of The House of Whispers.
-Oberon is the central figure of the inn, greeting patrons and making sure no secrets are revealed to outsiders.
-2. **Ivy Duskwood** (Wood Elf, Female)
+1. **Ivy Duskwood** (Wood Elf, Female)

     - **Personality:** Quiet, observant, and calculating.
 Ivy serves as a bartender and gathers rumors from the patrons to sell later.
-She has an ear for detail and can often be heard quietly whispering to Oberon about the most intriguing tidbits.
+She has an ear for detail and can often be heard quietly whispering about the most intriguing tidbits.
     - **Appearance:** Ivy has dark green eyes, with long auburn hair that she often ties back.
 Her clothing blends into the shadows, making her seem almost ethereal.
     - **Role:** Bartender and information broker.
 She handles the inn’s beverage service while keeping her ear to the ground for interesting rumors.
-3. **Thorn Blackmask** (Human, Male)
+2. **Thorn Blackmask** (Human, Male)

     - **Personality:** Secretive, paranoid, and quick-witted.
 Thorn is a regular and often spends hours in the corner of the room, taking notes on various conversations.
     - **Appearance:** A man in his mid-30s with dark brown hair, a rugged face, and a well-worn black cloak that hides most of his features.
 His eyes dart around nervously, always scanning for anyone who might be listening.
     - **Role:** A former spy who is now a permanent resident of the House of Whispers.
 He is a key source of information for those willing to pay the right price.
+3. **Vespera Morn** (Tiefling, Female)

+    - **Personality:** Vespera is charming, sly, and possessive of a sharp wit.
+She’s a master of hiding in plain sight, always seeming like a step ahead of others.
+She’s a woman of few words but has a presence that commands attention when she speaks.
+    - **Appearance:** With skin the color of deep maroon and eyes like twin pools of amber, Vespera cuts a striking figure.
+Her long, silver hair is often pulled back into a tight, elegant braid.
+Her attire is dark and practical, though decorated with intricate silver jewelry, each piece crafted with arcane symbols.
+    - **Role:** The owner of The House of Whispers, Vespera is a former spy turned information broker who keeps the inn running with her subtle influence and sharp business sense.
+She came into power many years ago.
+Vespera’s loyalty is unknown, though many suspect she’s tied to covert operations of her own.
+She keeps a tight rein on the inn, ensuring that no secrets escape into the wrong hands.

 ---